DiogoM14/angular-circuit-craft/README.md

 ## 📝 Notes

 This README was created based on the project's code structure and dependencies.
 The Angular Circuit Craft application is built around a visual workflow editor using the Drawflow library, with a modern UI implemented using Angular, Tailwind CSS, and DaisyUI.

-To customize this README further, consider adding:

-- Screenshots of the application.
-- More detailed usage examples.
-- API documentation.
-- Deployment instructions.
-- Troubleshooting section.